RedmondSims/GistFX/README.md

 ### On first run

-You will first be shown a window that explains the need for an access token as well as how to find the instructions for creating one.
+You will first be shown a window that explains the need for an access token, this window only shows on the first run.

-Next, you will be presented with a login screen.
+Next, you will be presented with a login screen, click on the question mark for detailed instructions for creating a proper access token.

+ ![Login image](./img/GistFX-Login.png)

 Enter the GitHub personal access token that you created, along with a password that will be used to encrypt then locally store your personal access token.

- ![Login image](./img/GistFX-Login.png)

 If you uncheck the Save Token checkbox, you will be able to authenticate by simply entering your personal access token.
 However, each time you run GistFX, you will need to enter your token again.

 ---